MBFBioscience/nmf-schema/docs/source/NMF.rst

 	</mbf>

 *Figure 1 A Neuromorphological data file.
 The header elements are displayed in green.
-All MBF tracing data is a nested element of the <mbf> element and is represented above with the comment, TRACING DATA.*
+All MBF Bioscience tracing data is a nested element of the <mbf> element and is represented above with the comment, TRACING DATA.*

 3.1 Coordinate Space